GeoLuigi/Viators-Project/README.md

 This is the repository for the "Viator's Project," a simple webpage that displays information about Barcelona and recommended tourist products.
-The project uses HTML and CSS to create an interactive user experience.
+The project uses HTML, CSS and JavaScript to create an interactive user experience.